yurkov94/polling-test/README.md

 # KRY code assignment

 One of our developers built a simple service poller.
-The service consists of a backend service that keeps a list of services, and periodically checks if they are up or down.
+The service consists of a backend service that keeps a list of services (defined by a URL), and periodically does a HTTP GET to each and saves the response ("OK" or "FAIL").

 Unfortunately, the original developer din't finish the job, and it's now up to you to complete the thing.
 In the backlog are the following issues:

 - Whenever the server is restarted, any added services disappear
+- Service URL's are not validated in any way ("sdgf" is _not_ up)
-- There's no way to DELETE individual services
+- There's no way to delete individual services
 - The poller doesn't actually work
 - The frontend needs some work
 - Simultaneous writes sometimes causes strange behavior